-Bank of the West is headquartered in San Francisco with branches in 24 different states.
-You’ll need to know your Bank of the West routing number when setting up direct deposit of a paycheck or income tax refund, paying a bill online, ordering new checks or sending a wire transfer.
+Bank of the West has been acquired by BMO as of February 2023, but customers can still go to the Bank of the West website and branches for account help and information.
+If you bank with Bank of the West, you’ll need to know your Bank of the West routing number when setting up direct deposit of a paycheck or income tax refund, paying a bill online, ordering new checks or sending a wire transfer.

 You can usually find the routing number at your bank’s website or by speaking to a customer service representative.
 You can also quickly find your bank routing number on a check or personalized deposit slip.